Using the Central File Store

 The Central File Store has the following configuration options:

+•FileStore UNC path.
 A network path to the location where you want the Central File Store.
-This path should be a dedicated path for the File Store.
+This path should be a dedicated path for the file store.
 By default, this field is populated with a path local to the Enterprise Server.
 If you change this path after you begin storing files, everything in this folder is moved to the new location.

+•Mapping Username.
 A username associated with an account that has permission to access the network location.
 This account is used to retrieve files from the File Store.
-The account must have write permissions, not read-only permissions.
+The account must have write permissions, and not read-only permissions.

 To edit the Central File Store settings:

-4.Deploy the changes to all smart device servers.
+8.Deploy the changes to all Smart Device Servers.

-To manage files in the Central File Store with the Avalanche Console:
+To manage files in the Central File Store:

 1.Click Tools > Central FileStore.